camillandreozzi/Aggressivity_Model/README.md

 - one strategy beats a second,
 - the second beats a third,
-- the third beats the first.
+- the third beats the first

 This type of system is important because it shows that evolutionary dynamics do not always settle to a simple fixed point.
 Depending on the formulation, they may instead produce:

-- oscillations,
+- oscillations
-- cyclic invasions,
+- cyclic invasions
-- long transients,
+- long transients
-- or coexistence maintained by strategic turnover.
+- or coexistence maintained by strategic turnover

 This makes the lizard game an excellent contrast to Hawk–Dove: one model emphasizes mixed equilibrium under conflict, the other emphasizes cyclic competition.